 Pantone has announced its color of the year for 2019, and it is Living Coral.
 It’s an interesting choice because it seems to echo the mood we are in now: swimming in optimism, diving into change, doing our part as citizens, through charitabl

-As an enthusiast of art history, I find this interesting—the prominent trend setters and influencers, the colors of the year, all of this has led to mini moments in time and they are period pieces in their own right if you look back at them.
+As an enthusiast of art history, I find this interesting—the prominent trendsetters and influencers, the colors of the year, all of this has led to mini-moments in time and they are period pieces in their own right if you look back at them.
 It’s fascinating how fluid things are—we are all watching trends unfold in real time, especially on social media.
-Influencers in the design world have a responsibility to champion good design and innovation, and color is an excellent way to inspire.
+Influencers in the design world have a responsibility to champion good design and innovation, and colour is an excellent way to inspire.
 Looking back over the popular or trending colors can be very instructive about people’s feelings and emotions.
 Pantone Color of the Year: Living Coral feels very much of the moment.
-It has depth and sophistication but at the same time it is filled with positivity and light.
+It has depth and sophistication but at the same time, it is filled with positivity and light.
 Maybe that is where we are going as a nation.
 I’m hopeful INCOLOUR!

 Martin Kesselman owns INCOLOUR, a celebrated Colourshowroom and paint shop in TriBeCa.
 He consults, collaborates, and also sells product.
 For Kesselman, “Colour is art; Colour is style.”
 What began as a creative expression transformed into a distinguished profession.
 He has pioneered a new discipline in interior design as the color expert.
 Leading interior designers, architects, Fortune 500 companies, and discerning homeowners have relied on his color expertise and design vision.100 Lafayette Street (corner of Walker), NY NY 10013 www.INCOLOUR.life